-Gains and losses for the year will be reported on a Form 1099-B from your account custodian (Schwab, Fidelity, National Advisors Trust, TD Ameritrade).
+Form 1099-B reports your gains and losses for the year.
+This comes from your account custodian (Schwab, Fidelity, National Advisors Trust, TD Ameritrade).
 The Form 1099-B will include cost basis and sales proceeds for transactions in taxable accounts.

-Schwab has announced their 1099s will be mailed no later than February 15.
+Schwab announced that they will mail their 1099s no later than February 15.

-National Advisors Trust 1099s will be delivered by mail between February 15 and March 15.
+National Advisors Trust will deliver 1099s by mail between February 15 and March 15.

-TD Ameritrade 1099s will be posted online by February 12, with mail delivery following within 5-7 days.
+TD Ameritrade 1099s will post online by February 12, with mail delivery following within 5-7 days.

-Fidelity 1099s will be available online beginning January 18, with a final online activation date of March 8.
-Paper forms will be mailed within five business days of online availability.
+Fidelity will make 1099s available online beginning January 18, with a final online activation date of March 8.
+They will mail paper forms within five business days of online availability.

-Complex tax laws related to dividend and capital gain distributions have resulted in more corrected 1099s, and many reporting agencies take advantage of a 30 day extension.
+Complex tax laws related to dividend and capital gain distributions have resulted in more corrected 1099s, and many reporting agencies take advantage of a 30-day extension.
 That said, the first 1099 you receive may not be your last.
-Consider a short delay in filing to account for this possibility and avoid the extra expense and hassle of amending your returns later.
-Revised forms could be issued as late as mid-March.
+Consider a short delay in filing your taxes to account for this possibility and avoid the extra expense and hassle of amending your returns later.
+Revised forms may not come until mid-March.